pachyderm/docs/themes/pach-emdash/README.md

 ### `/js`

-The JS assets in this theme is hand-rolled; the less dependencies there are, the faster your site will build, load (PageSpeed score), and the easier it will be to collaborate with people who have different machines.
+The JS assets in this theme are hand-rolled; the less dependencies there are, the faster your site will build, load (PageSpeed score), and the easier it will be to collaborate with people who have different machines.
 If you find this JS is not efficient, *please* say so and optimize it -- but try to avoid adding dependencies.

+- **`algolia.js`**: Powers search on all pages except the landing page
+- **`algoliaHomePage.js`**: Powers search on just the home page (index.html default layout)
 - **`clipboard.js`**: Powers copy-to-clipboard functionality on `code`/`pre` blocks
 - **`darkMode.js`**: Powers dark/light mode toggle functionality
 - **`filterByTags.js`**: Powers the `search.html` and `404.html` tag-based search functionality
+- **`keyboard.js`**: Enables moving through articles using your arrow keys; currently WIP.
 - **`mermaid.js`**: Enables using standard code blocks for mermaid diagrams (just pass the `mermaid` lang)
 - **`notices.js`**: Enables dismissing notices by clicking the (x)
 - **`pagination.js`**: Powers pagination UI on pages using the  `glossary.html` layout
 - **`relatedArticles.js`**: Powers the related articles toggle on pages using the `single.html` layout
+- **`tables.js`**: Wraps content tables in a div with overflow-x: scroll.
+- **`tagResultsFilteredByVersion`**: Filters the list of pages on a `tags/` view to only those matching the `?&v=` URL parameter value.
 - **`toc.js`**: Powers the table of contents / scroll highlight on pages using the `single.html` layout

 ---